Colors

 danger red color swatch

-Danger Red is used to indicate errors, critical issues, or destructive actions.
-It provides a clear, accessible visual signal that something has gone wrong or needs immediate attention, such as form validation errors, system failures, or irreversible actions like deleting data.
+Danger Red is used to show errors, serious issues, or destructive actions.
+It gives a clear and accessible signal that something has gone wrong or needs immediate attention, such as form errors, system failures, or permanent actions like deleting data.

 Base hex color code: #CD0D0D